 Maggie made an important point.
 When we are called upon to undertake a challenging cleanup project, we always pay attention to the dignity of those individuals who are impacted by what we are doing.
 Compassion must be a key element of a biohazard remediation effort in nearly all situations.

 When my team arrived at the residence, we were faced with a daunting task.
 Included in the cleanup process was the remediation of potentially hazardous waste, including human urine and feces.

-One of the off things we noted about Edward’s home was there were no personal photos on the walls nor mementoes of the same nature placed about the home.
+One of the of things we noted about Edward’s home was there were no personal photos on the walls nor mementos of the same nature placed about the home.
 There were a number of painting reproductions, but they liked more like something that would be found in the room of a mid-priced motel.

 I made mention of that to Margaret, almost in passing.
 She chuckled and explained that her brother had said time and again that he meant to get photos and other items framed to display in his home, but never got around to it.